ScratMan/HASmartThermostat/README.md

 4. Set up the smart_thermostat and have fun

 ## Configuration:

+### Configure via UI (recommended):
+1. Open **Settings → Devices & Services → Add Integration**
+2. Search for **Smart thermostat**
+3. Follow the setup wizard to select your temperature sensor, heater/cooler actuators, and PID settings
+4. Adjust settings later via **Configure** on the integration card

+### Manual YAML configuration:
-The smart thermostat can be added to Home Assistant after installation by adding a climate section to your configuration.yaml file.
+The smart thermostat can also be added by adding a climate section to your configuration.yaml file.

 ### Configuration examples:
 #### configuration.yaml